301 University Blvd.

 - B.A., Psychology, Vassar College

 Patrick Dwyer is an assistant professor of philanthropic studies at the Indiana University Lilly Family School of Philanthropy.
-He joined the faculty in 2017 after completing a two-year postdoctoral fellowship in the Department of Psychology and Neuroscience at the University of North Carolina at Chapel Hill.
+He joined the faculty in 2017 after completing a postdoctoral fellowship in the Department of Psychology and Neuroscience at the University of North Carolina, Chapel Hill.

 - Donor Motivations & Engagement II